Jake Fraley Preview, Player Props: Reds vs. Cubs

-The Cincinnati Reds, including Jake Fraley (.294 on-base percentage in past 10 games, 55 points below season-long percentage), battle starter Javier Assad and the Chicago Cubs at Great American Ball Park, Saturday at 6:40 PM ET.
+The Cincinnati Reds and Jake Fraley, who went 2-for-4 with a double last time in action, take on Jameson Taillon and the Chicago Cubs at Great American Ball Park, Sunday at 12:10 PM ET.

-He racked up two extra-base hits in his most recent game (3-for-4 with two doubles) against the Cubs.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a double) against the Cubs.

 Jake Fraley Game Info & Props vs. the Cubs